shawnbrown/datatest/docs/intro/tour-of-datatest.rst

-For example, when *requirement* is a :py:class:`set`, validation checks that elements in *data* are members of the required set:
+For example, when *requirement* is a :py:class:`set`, validation checks that elements in *data* are members of that set:

 .. code-block:: python
     :linenos: